Michalak-Bartosz/Programming-Note/docs/kotlin/kotlin-basics/007_nullable-types.md

 }
 ```

-Alternatively, you can use Kotlin’s built-in features to safely access nullable properties.
+Alternatively, you can use Kotlin's built-in features to safely access nullable properties.